LunarG/VulkanTools/vkconfig/vkconfig.md

 In addition, right below the up/down buttons, there is also a "Remove" button and a "Clear" button below that.
 The "Remove" button will remove all selected layers from the enabled layer list, putting them back in the disabled layer lists.
 The "Clear" button will disable all layers, regardless of selection.
+Layers can be added to the disabled list, as well.
+This list contains layers that will be forcibly disabled.
+This means that they will not be enabled, even if the application explicitly enables them.
+The disabled layer list includes remove and clear buttons, but does not include buttons to change the order.
+This is because there is no such thing as layer order for disabled layers.

-There are two more tools at the top of the active layer selector: the expiration duration and the refresh button.
+There are three more tools at the top of the active layer selector: the undo on exit checkbox, the expiration duration, and the refresh button.
-The refresh button is the simpler of these tools &mdash; it simply searches the paths specified by the layer locations widget for layers.
+The refresh button is the simplest of these tools &mdash; it simply searches the paths specified by the layer locations widget for layers.
 This can be useful when adding or removing layers in these locations while Vulkan Configurator is running, since it will not pick up these changes by default.
+The undo on exit box cleans up all changes to the tool when exiting.
+This prevents a user from leaving changes behind once the tool is closed.
-The expiration duration is a little more complex.
+The expiration duration is a little more complex and is only available when the undo on exit box is not selected.
 The expiration provides a mechanism so that the layer selections provided by Vulkan Configurator will expire (that is, they will stop having any effect) after a given time.
-The prevents a user from setting specific layers as overrides and forgetting that these layers will still be enabled, days, months, or even years later.
+The prevents a user from setting specific layers as overrides and forgetting that these layers will still be enabled, days, months, or even years later, while still allowing the changes to work after the configurator is closed.
 The default expiration is 12 hours, meaning that all layer selections will no longer work 12 hours after the layer selections are saved.
 Resaving layer selections does extend the expiration to 12 hours from the new save.
 The expiration can be set to any number value, and the dropdown menu lets the user select an expiration in minutes, hours, or days.